Devolution

 What will happen to the OPCC?

 Nothing will happen just yet.
-The OPCC remains until April 2027 when the PCC role will be dissolved and PCC powers will be transferred to the Mayor’s office.
+The OPCC remains separate from devolution and LGR until April 2028 when the PCC role will be dissolved and PCC powers will be transferred to the Mayor’s office.
 In combined Mayoral authorities, a Deputy Mayor for Policing, Crime and Fire is appointed to oversee policing and fire governance.

 What is the OPCC's position on this?

-PCC Donna Jones released a statement on March 13 which outlines her position in the lead up to May 2026.
+PCC Donna Jones released a statement on March 13 which outlines her position in the lead up to May 2028.
 As it is likely the PCC role will be subsumed into the Mayor’s office, the Commissioner has made it clear she will run for Mayor.
-The Commissioner will run her own Mayoral campaign which will be separate from the Office.
+The Commissioner will run her own Mayoral campaign which is separate from the Office.

 The PCC will continue to carry out all the functions of her role, and remains committed to prioritising community safety, strengthening partnerships to reduce crime, and being a voice for victims.